9th of December 2019 – Ghent, Belgium

 - Thomas van den Hoff – Project Manager, the Municipality of Haarlem: Fair & Circular ICT for the Municipality of Haarlem

-- Kathleen McCaughey – Manager Sustainable Supply Chains, Region Stockholm: Social sustainable supply chains
+- Kristian Hemström – Deputy Director of Sustainability, Region Stockholm: Social sustainable supply chains

 14:45 – 16:00: Parallel Discussion tables on fair ICT and possibilities for a circular lifecycle of ICT (facilitated by keynote speakers & experts)

-- Fair ICT: Sustainability aspects in public procurement of ICT – facilitator: Peter Pawlicki – Electronics Watch
+- Fair ICT: Sustainability aspects in IT procurement – facilitator: Peter Pawlicki (Director of Outreach and Education – Electronics Watch) Mainly aimed at public actors

-- Tracking the supply chain of ICT: what about the metals & mining? – facilitators: Alberto Vazquez & Charlotte Christiaens – CATAPA
+- Tracking the supply chain of ICT: what about the metals & mining? – facilitators: Alberto Vazquez (Project Coordinator, CATAPA & Researcher for ‘Make ICT Fair’ project) & Charlotte Christiaens (Coordinator CATAPA & Project Officer, Make ICT Fair project)

-- Circular ICT: circular procurement strategies – facilitators: Melody Van den Acker (Project Manager Circular Procurement at Circular Flanders) & Charlotte Dewilde (Project Manager Circular Economy – Bond Beter Leefmilieu)
+- Circular ICT: circular procurement strategies – facilitators: Melody Van den Acker (Project Manager Circular Procurement – Circular Flanders) & Charlotte Dewilde (Project Manager Circular Economy – Bond Beter Leefmilieu)

-- Juridical issues to purchase ICT on a Fair & circular way – facilitator: Alexander Lemmens (Legal expert – Agency for Facility Management – Government of Flanders)
+- Legal issues and opportunities to purchase ICT in a Fair & circular way – facilitator: Alexander Lemmens (Legal expert – Agency for Facility Management – Government of Flanders) Mainly aimed at public actors.

 16:00- 16:30: Concluding remarks